 I recommend that you use RStudio as editor and the current R release

-I used the latest version of R, 3.3.0, for the examples that shown in my talk.
+I used the (then) latest version of R, 3.3.0, for the examples that I showed in my talk.
 Do also keep RStudio up-to-date.

 RStudio desktop can be downloaded from RStudio’s web site.
-First install R, if not already installed, and only afterwards install RStudio.
+First install R, if not already installed, and then install RStudio.